Raku/doc/writing-docs/STYLEGUIDE.md

 ambiguous.
 Opt for `The first line of this example initializes an empty hash`.

+Try to avoid abbreviations.
+For example, “RHS” is short, but “right-hand side” is much clearer for beginners.

 In general, try to put yourself in the shoes of someone with no previous exposition to the language.
 Although it might seem obvious to you that only the first line can in fact initialize a hash, the